 At the June 15, 2015 Board of Commissioner's meeting, an Audit/Finance Committee Charter was adopted.
 The Charter requires that an audit plan be submitted to the Audit Committee for approval.
+The Audit/Finance Committee approved a July - December 2016 audit plan at the October 6, 2016 Finance Committee meeting.

-A summary of audits/projects completed during the July - December time period and a plan for the January - June 2017 time period are being submitted at this time.
-In August a plan for the first half of the new fiscal year will be submitted.
+A summary of audits/projects completed during the July - December time period and a plan for the January - June 2017 time period is being submitted at this time.
+In August, a plan for the first half of fiscal year 2018 will be submitted.